Skip to main content

 A.R.S. § 14-5304.01(D)

-When a guardianship is terminated entirely, any prior orders suspending the license are automatically vacated.
+When a guardianship ends entirely, any prior orders suspending the license are automatically lifted.
 The person can then apply for a new or reinstated license through normal channels.
-For families navigating these decisions, understanding the process helps ensure the ward's independence is preserved wherever safely possible.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.